-A portrayal of the Johnson presidency and its spiraling descent into the Vietnam War.
-Acting on often conflicting advice from his Secretary of Defense, Robert McNamara and other advisers, President Johnson finds his domestic policy agenda for the Great Society overtaken by an ever demanding commitment to ending the war.
-It also depicts his political skills as he crosses swords with political foes such as Bobby Kennedy and Governor George Wallace.
-Despite support and encouragement from stalwart friends such as Clark Clifford, Johnson realizes his management of the war no longer has the confidence of the American people and announces that he will not seek the nomination of the Democratic party for the the 1968 election.Written by
+A portrayal of the Lyndon B. Johnson (Sir Michael Gambon) Presidency and its spiralling descent into the Vietnam War.
+Acting on often conflicting advice from his Secretary of Defense, Robert McNamara (Alec Baldwin) and other advisers, President Johnson finds his domestic policy agenda for the Great Society overtaken by an ever demanding commitment to ending the war.
+It also depicts his political skills as he crosses swords with political foes such as Robert F. Kennedy (himself) and Governor George Wallace (Gary Sinise).
+Despite support and encouragement from stalwart friends such as Clark Clifford (Donald Sutherland), Johnson realizes his management of the war no longer has the confidence of the American people and announces that he will not seek the nomination of the Democratic party for the the 1968 election.Written by

 See more »

 (aka "Butterfield's Lullaby" and "Day Is Done") (uncredited)

 Composed by Brigadier General Daniel Butterfield (1862 arrangement of earlier melody "Scott Tattoo")

 Played during necrology of Vietnam dead on TV.
 See more »

 Another excellent historical docudrama from HBO...